Kyoto-University-Speech-and-Audio/speech-to-dialog-act/README.md

 ./bin/train 0,1 --config=attention_swb_word
 ```

-will train SwitchBoard speech corpus on two GPUs 0 and 1
+will train the SwitchBoard speech corpus on two GPUs 0 and 1

 # Results